sparkfun/SparkFun_RV-1805_Arduino_Library/README.md

 * Set time using hard numbers or the BUILD_TIME from the Arduino compiler
 * Read time
-* Configure various aspects of the RTC including setting of alarms, trickle charging or power switchover mode
+* Configure various aspects of the RTC including setting of alarms, countdown timers, periodic time update, trickle charging or power switchover mode.

 Examples are included to get you started.